-Soil and Health's General Manager chaired the steering committee, the members of which were from other organic promoting bodies, to organise sponsorship and events held during the week (a key part of our development of partnership; see 5).
-Soil and Health also organised judging and voting for the national OrganicNZ Awards; expanded award categories to include new demographics; as well as advertising of Organic Week to the public.
+Soil & Health's Co-Chair chaired the Organic Week Steering Committee, the members of which were from Organics Aotearoa and volunteers.
+The purpose of the Steering Committee was to organise sponsorship and events held during the week.
+Soil and Health also organised judging and voting for the national OrganicNZ Awards held on Friday 3rd May 2024; expanded award categories to include new demographics; as well as advertising of Organic Week to the public.

-Organic Week was a success, with high website engagement, online and in-person events around the country, and engagement from the organic sector in the OrganicNZ Award night.
+Organic Week was a huge success, with high website engagement, online and in-person events around the country, and engagement from the organic sector in the OrganicNZ Award night.
+Our sponsorship raised prior to Organic Week covered all costs, and we had over 1000 registrations across 4 engaging Zoom workshops and nationwide participation via 60+ regional events and movie screenings.
+Social media reach was over five times higher than for Organic Week 2023, largely driven by public and partner engagement with the campaign.

-4. Submissions prepared and presented by Soil and Health to appropriate ministries or government.
+4. Engagement with ministries and government departments by Soil and Health.